RaphielGang/Telegram-Paperplane/README.md

 ### Commands available(might go horribly out-of-date anytime):

-> `.` stands for any random character, it is made for the ease of the user
+> `.` stands for any random special character like *,&,^,% , it is made for the ease of the user

 #### Utilities